What do you say when filing an insurance claim?

-Soft tissue injuries are a cause for concern even in a bumper hit, and injuries increase the chances of an insurance claim.
 Submit injury claims to your insurance company under personal injury protection (PIP) or to MedPay insurance if you have either type of coverage.
-If you are going to file a personal injury claim with the other driver's insurance company, you may want to contact an attorney before this step.
+If you are going to file a personal injury claim with the other driver's insurance company, it's best to contact an attorney before this step.

 Darrell Trimboli